 Roanoke is a somewhat small city located in the state of Alabama.
 With a population of 6,005 people and two constituent neighborhoods, Roanoke is the 101st largest community in Alabama.

-Roanoke is a blue-collar town, with 46.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Roanoke is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Roanoke who work in office and administrative support (11.14%), sales jobs (10.30%), and healthcare (6.37%).
+When you are in Roanoke, you'll notice that it is more blue-collar than most other communities in America.
+42.78% of Roanoke’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Roanoke is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Roanoke who work in office and administrative support (11.69%), sales jobs (11.27%), and healthcare (6.14%).

-Roanoke is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Roanoke doesn't have a public transportation system that people use for their commute.

-The per capita income in Roanoke in 2010 was $17,962, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $71,848 for a family of four.
+The per capita income in Roanoke in 2010 was $19,444, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,776 for a family of four.

 Roanoke is an extremely ethnically-diverse city.
 The people who call Roanoke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roanoke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Roanoke include Irish, German, African, and British.
+Important ancestries of people in Roanoke include English, German, African, and Scots-Irish.

 The most common language spoken in Roanoke is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Spanish and Japanese.